pingswept/me30-website/content/logistics/notes.md

 This page is more like the show notes for a podcast (links to stuff mentioned in class, reminders) than a coherent description of electronics.

+{{< hint [danger] >}}
+**These notes are really just for Briana and Brandon.
+You are probably spending your time frivolously if you are reading them.**

+Seriously, go read some of the sensible pages on the site rather than this malformed dreck.
+{{< /hint >}}

+## Class 7: Spinning in both directions: the H-bridge

+High-side vs. low-side drive.
+NPN and PNP.
+N-channel and P-channel.

+H-bridge architecture.

+Pull-down and pull-up resistors.

+If time, NPN used to turn on P-channels.

+## Class 6: Motors

+Comments on feedback from last class.

+Description of how a DC motor works.

+Demo of DC motor working, using rotor from sander and magnet.

+Exercise: measure time to lift around 0.5 kg of water 0.5 m.
+Measure current and voltage.
+Estimate power in, power out, and efficiency.
+(Turns out efficiency is only 10% or so.
+I guess gearbox friction is terrible, and effiency is generally bad at low speeds.)

 ## Class 5: MOSFETs

 ### Intro stuff